biobakery/metawibele/README.md

 ```

 * `--input`: the input directory where a set of fastq (or fastq.gz) files (single-end or paired-end) passing through QC are stored.
 The files are expected to be named `$SAMPLE.paired_R1.gz`, `$SAMPLE.paired_R2.gz`, `$SAMPLE.orphan_R1.gz` and `$SAMPLE.orphan_R2.gz` where `$SAMPLE` is the sample name or identifier corresponding to the sequences. `$SAMPLE` can contain any characters except spaces or periods.
-* `--extension-paired` indicates the extension for paired fastq files using comma to seperate.
+* `--extension-paired` indicates the extension for paired fastq files using comma to separate.
 It should be specified as ".R1.fastq.gz,.R2.fastq.gz" if the paired fastq files are `$SAMPLE.R1.fastq.gz` and `$SAMPLE.R2.fastq.gz`
 * `--extension` indicates the extension for all fastq files.
 It should be specified as ".fastq.gz" if the fastq files are `$SAMPLE.fastq.gz`
 * `--output`: the ouput directory.

 #### Input files of preprocessing workflow
 * QC'ed shotgun sequencing metagenome file (fastq, fastq.gz, fasta, or fasta.gz format)
 * See the section on parallelization options to optimize the workflow run based on your computing resources.
 * The workflow runs with the default settings for all main tool subtasks.
-If you need to customize your workflow settings for the preprocessing workflow to determine the optimum seeting, you can change the parameter settings.
+If you need to customize your workflow settings for the preprocessing workflow to determine the optimum setting, you can change the parameter settings.
-* For example, `--extension-paried "$R1_suffix,$R2_suffix"`, `--extension "$fastq_suffix"` (what are the follwong part after `$SAMPLE` in the input file names) will modify the default settings when running the assembly task.
+* For example, `--extension-paired "$R1_suffix,$R2_suffix"`, `--extension "$fastq_suffix"` (what are the following part after `$SAMPLE` in the input file names) will modify the default settings when running the assembly task.

 #### Demo run of preprocessing workflow

-`$ metawibele_workflow preprocess --input examples/raw_reads/ --output $OUTPUT_DIR/ --output-basename demo --extension-paired "_R1.fastq.gz,_R2.fastq.gz" --extension ".fastq.gz"`
+`$ metawibele preprocess --input examples/raw_reads/ --output $OUTPUT_DIR/ --output-basename demo --extension-paired "_R1.fastq.gz,_R2.fastq.gz" --extension ".fastq.gz"`

 #### Output files of preprocessing workflow
 **1. assembly results**